 1. Attendance at meetings (a) Number of Board meetings attended in the year (b) Number of Committee meetings attended in the year (c) Chairman's comments: 2.
 Preparation for meetings (a) How well does the Director prepare for meetings? ☐ Outstanding ☐ Very good ☐Good ☐Satisfactory ☐Non acceptable (b) Chairperson's comments 3.
-Participation at meeting (a) what level of effective participation does the director or have in meetings: ☐ Outstanding ☐ Very good ☐ Good ☐ Satisfactory ☐ Non acceptable (b) Chairperson's comments a) has level que knowled Companion 211 Danies Company Secretary Company Secretary Unless t The Directors shall not appoint a person as a Company Secretary unless that person a) has obtained a professional qualification or tertiary level level qualification that enables that person to have the requisite knowledge and experience to perform the functions of a Company Secretary.
-Section 211 Companies Act 2019 Act 992 b) has held office, before the appointment as a Company Secretary trainee or has been articled under the supervision of a qualified Company Secretary for a period of at least 3 years. c) is a member in good standing of (i) the Chartered Institute of Secretaries and Administrators OR (ii) the Institute of Chartered Accountants Ghana d) having been enrolled to practice is in good standing as a Barrister or Solicitor in the Republic e) by virtue of an academic qualification, or as a member of a professional body appears to the directors as capable of performing the functions of secretary of the company.
+Participation at meeting (a) what level of effective participation does the director or have in meetings: ☐ Outstanding ☐ Very good ☐ Good ☐ Satisfactory ☐ Non acceptable (b) Chairperson's comments

-4. Additional roles
+Additional roles

-(a) Does the Director make other contributions (Board committee, special assignment by the Board)?
+(a) Does the Director make other contributions (Board committee, special assignment by th Board)?

 (b) Chairperson's comments

-5. Chairperson's General Comments
+Chairperson's General Comments

-6. I 6.
-Directors Assessment of the Chairperson's individual performance
+6. Directors Assessment of the Chairperson's individual performance

-above assessment has been discussed between the Chairperson and the Director concerned the points have been agreed.
+The above assessment has been discussed between the Chairperson and the Director concerned and the points have been agreed.

-Direc ctor Chairperson
+ctor Chairperson

+- t